Creëer een sociaal veilige sfeer op school

-All of this is realized within a positive atmosphere that stimulates both pupils and employees to (re)-think and self-analyse their attitude and actions.
-Open communication is encouraged.
+All of this is realized within a positive atmosphere that stimulates both pupils and employees to (re-)think and self-analyse their attitude and actions.
+Open communication is therefore encouraged.

-To ensure a healthy social wellbeing in schools it’s important to stimulate positive behaviour by, for example, formulating guidelines at school and fighting transgressive behaviour.
-Examples of this kind of behaviour are: aggression, bullying, discrimination, extremism, (homo)sexual intimidation, racism, radicalization, violence and so on.
+To ensure a healthy social wellbeing in schools it’s important to stimulate positive behaviour.
+In order to do so a school can, for example, formulate guidelines and rules concerning core values and/or transgressive behaviour.
+Examples of transgressive behaviour are: aggression, bullying, discrimination, extremism, (homo)sexual intimidation, racism, radicalization, violence and so on.

 The School & Safety Foundation supports schools to ensure a healthy social wellbeing of pupils and employees.
 Our website and our helpdesk are the starting points for every professional whose job it is to develop a safe social (learning) environment at school and in the classroom.